realyukii/explore-c/asm/readme.md

 ### Todo app in asm

-Used libc:
+Used libc: just see the .extern section in the `todo.S` file
-- fopen
-- fread
-- fwrite
-- ...